Comparing Leadership Challenges: Military vs. Civil Service

 This is the first in a series of 3 white papers that compare leadership challenges among military, civil service, and private sector leaders.
 The first paper compares military vs. civil service, the second examines civil service vs. private sector, and the third looks at military vs. private sector.

-The Center for Creative Leadership (CCL®) routinely asks participants in its Leadership Development Program, targeted to leaders of managers, and Leadership at the Peak program, targeted at enterprise leaders, to name their three most important leadership challenges.
-For this paper we analyzed written responses from 1,446 US government civilian leaders and 291 US uniformed military leaders who attended these programs over five years.
+The Center for Creative Leadership (CCL®) routinely asks participants in its Leadership Development Program (LDP)®, targeted to leaders of managers, and Leadership at the Peak program, targeted at enterprise leaders, to name their 3 most important leadership challenges.
+For this paper we analyzed written responses from 1,446 US government civilian leaders and 291 US uniformed military leaders who attended these programs over 5 years.
 Those responses (in quotation marks throughout the paper) were grouped into various categories using NVivo Qualitative Research software, which assisted in sorting information into structured data.
 This data provided insights into the similarities and differences between uniformed military and civil service leadership challenges.

 Additional Contributing Authors:

 Mike Rybacki is a US Army Infantry Major serving as a leadership and management instructor in the Department of Behavioral Science and Leadership, US Military Academy at West Point.
 Mike served as an infantry platoon leader in the 82nd Airborne Division and an infantry company commander in the 3rd Infantry Division, leading both a platoon in Afghanistan and a company in Iraq.
 He earned an MBA from Duke University and a BS in systems engineering from the US Military Academy.